Depression After Car Accident: What You Need To Know

 Additionally, you may be able to sue the at-fault driver for other economic damages, such as excess and future medical bills and lost wages.

-Can you get depression after a car accident?
+Can you suffer from depression after a car accident?

-Yes.
-A person can get depression after a car accident.
-Both the stress and anxiety of being in an accident and the injuries, pain and disability that result from these traumatic events can cause victims to suffer from this mental condition.
+It is common for a person to suffer from depression after a car accident.
+Both the stress and anxiety of being in a crash and the injuries, pain and disability that result from this traumatic event can cause victims to suffer from this mental condition.

-Is it normal to get it after a motor vehicle collision?
+Is it normal to feel depressed after a car accident?